-You can view samples only when you use the information center that is integrated with the Message Brokers Toolkit.
+You can view samples only when you use the information center that is integrated with the Message Broker Toolkit.

-Accessing the ExceptionList tree
+Accessing the ExceptionList tree using ESQL

-The ExceptionList tree has its own correlation name, ExceptionList, and you must use this in all ESOL statements that refer to or set the content of this tree.
+The ExceptionList tree has its own correlation name, ExceptionList, and you must use this in all ESQL statements that refer to or set the content of this tree.